neftyblocks/waxguilds/reports/guild.nefty/latest.md

 **Metrics**

-* API Requests: 1.4M requests/week
+* No updates to report

 ---